manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/deployment/README.md

 ## __[Deploy SQL Server big data clusters (BDC) with Azure Kubernetes service (AKS) private cluster](private-aks/)__

-Using the sample Python script in **private-aks** folder, you will Deploy SQL Server big data cluster in private mode with Azure Kubernetes service (AKS) private cluster.
+Using the sample Python script in **private-aks** folder, you will Deploy SQL Server big data cluster in in your private network with Azure Kubernetes service (AKS) private cluster.